EmuMan/overwatch-emupatch/README.md

 - Sound Barrier now deals 2000 damage to anyone Lúcio lands on top of, within a small radius
 - Sound Barrier now launches Lúcio directly upwards when it goes off
 - Soundwave now gives Lúcio an upwards boost when pointed within 10 degrees of straight down

+## Known Issues

+- Sigma's shields do not regenerate past a certain point (fixable)
+- Sigma's Experimental Barrier will not regenerate past 584 HP (no idea why this happens)